My Hypersensitivity Is Real: Why Highly Sensitive People Have ADHD

 “Just as we have trouble filtering what goes out,” says Hallowell, who has ADHD himself, “we have trouble filtering what comes in.
 I can’t back this up with research, but in my clinical experience, and in my own life, it seems that we tend to let things get to us.
 We take on the experiences of others very quickly, like the insect on the leaf that takes on the color of the leaf.”

-Maté explains that, if individuals with ADHD are born with a high level of sensitivity, it takes less stimulation for them to feel more, making stimulating environments and conversations feel overwhelming at times.
+Maté explains that, if individuals with ADHD are born with a high level of sensitivity, it takes less stimulation for them to feel more overwhelmed, especially in distracting environments and dynamic conversations.
 Plus, the more sensitive we are, the more likely we’ll feel pain.
 “Emotional pain and physical pain are experienced in the same part of the brain,” he says.

 Many of us have discovered positive things about living with ADHD, and a high level of sensitivity may also be used to our advantage.
 But like ADHD, hypersensitivity must be managed and controlled to let the positive aspects — creativity, empathy, and depth of perception — shine through.
-I’ve managed to do it, and so can you.
+I’ve learned to do this, and so can you.

-How did I overcome my hypersensitivity?
+How do I cope successfully with my hypersensitivity?
 By following these simple strategies:

 - Honor your sensitivity.
 Don’t make yourself do things that are difficult.
 As much as possible, choose situations that suit your temperament.
-Highly sensitive people need more time than others to process the events of the day, so don’t overload yourself by going out in the evening.
+Highly sensitive people need more time than others to process the events of the day.
+Before you overload yourself by going out in the evening, take a few minutes to consider if you can handle more stimulation or you’ve met your limit for the day.

 - Step back.
-Allow yourself your emotional reaction to a situation, but accept that there are other possibilities.
-Calm down, analyze the situation, and rethink it; pause for reflection.
+Allow yourself your emotional reaction to a situation, but consider that there may be other interpretations.
+Pause for reflection and take some deep breaths to calm down.
+Analyze the situation and re-evaluate it.

 - Block it out.
 To avoid sensory overload and anxiety, always have earplugs and a headset with you to block out noise.